Real2Sim via Active Perception with Behavior Trees Automatically Generated by VLMs: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{reating} accurate and physically grounded simulations of real-world environments is a central challenge in robotics and automation.
-Digital twins enable the safe testing of control policies, the study of contact-rich interactions, and the development of reinforcement learning strategies prior to real-world deployment~\cite{ROSEN2015567}.
-Constructing high-fidelity simulations (e.g., in MuJoCo~\cite{todorov2012mujoco}), however, requires precise knowledge of object properties such as mass, center of mass, surface friction, and geometric dimensions.
-These quantities are often unknown \emph{a priori} and cannot be reliably inferred from visual observations alone~\cite{estobjinertia}, robots must actively interact with their environment to acquire them.
+\IEEEPARstart{C}{reating} accurate, physically grounded simulations is a fundamental challenge in robotics.
+Digital twins are essential for safely testing control policies and training reinforcement learning agents prior to real-world deployment~\cite{ROSEN2015567}.
+However, high-fidelity simulators (e.g., MuJoCo~\cite{todorov2012mujoco}) require precise physical parameters such as mass, center of mass, surface friction, and contact geometry.
+Because these dynamic properties are often unknown \emph{a priori} and cannot be reliably inferred from purely visual observations~\cite{estobjinertia}, robots must actively interact with their environment to acquire them.

-Existing real-to-simulation (real2sim) pipelines for physical parameter estimation typically rely on labour-intensive manual measurements or on automated but rigid, pre-programmed interaction routines.
-While effective in controlled settings, such pipelines are not robust to novel objects, varying task requirements, or unstructured scenes.
-In particular, they generally estimate a fixed and often exhaustive set of physical parameters, regardless of whether all parameters are required for the downstream simulation objective.
-As a result, unnecessary interactions are performed, and task relevance is not explicitly considered.
-Recent work has demonstrated the feasibility of estimating physical parameters through robotic interaction~\cite{pfaff2025scalablereal2simphysicsawareasset, heiden2019real2sim}.
-Nevertheless, these approaches assume fixed exploration strategies and do not reason over user intent, semantic scene context, or parameter relevance when deciding \emph{which} properties to measure and \emph{how} to acquire them autonomously.

-In parallel, vision-language models (VLMs) and vision-language-action models (VLAs) have shown promising capabilities in grounding high-level natural-language instructions into robot-executable actions~\cite{kim24openvla, driess2023palme}.
-However, most existing systems produce unstructured action sequences or give single pose commands, offering limited support for explicit task logic, safety constraints, or reactive decision-making during contact-rich interaction.
-Behavior Trees (BTs) provide a complementary formalism for structuring robotic behavior in a modular, interpretable, and reactive manner~\cite{Colledanchise_2018}.
-Recent studies have explored the use of large language models and VLMs to generate BTs from natural language~\cite{lykov2023llmbrainaidrivenfastgeneration, wake2025vlm-driven}, but have not addressed the problem of autonomously selecting and sequencing physical interaction primitives for active perception, real2sim parameter acquisition.

-In this work, we propose an autonomous active perception real2sim framework (Fig.~\ref{fig: framework}) that combines multi-modal scene understanding, VLM-based reasoning, and behavior-tree automated generation to construct simulation-ready models in an intent-driven manner.
-Given a high-level user request, a description of the incomplete simulation, and an RGB observation of the scene, the system identifies relevant objects, infers the minimal set of physical parameters required to complete the simulation, and generates an executable BT that specifies a conditioned sequence of exploratory interactions.
-The robot executes the BT to acquire the required properties through contact-based probing, lifting, pushing, and gripper-based measurements.
-The estimated parameters are then used to instantiate a physics-aware simulation in MuJoCo~\cite{todorov2012mujoco}.